collective/collective.contextimage/README.rst

 collective.contextimage
 =======================

-Provide extension fields for context specific images.
-This images can be used as layout elements.
-If the current context does not provide an image it is aquired from its parents.
+Provide extension fields for context specific images and markup.
+This elements can be used as layout elements.
+If the current context does not provide the specific context related field, it is aquired from its parents.

 It is useful i.e.

 - if you like to have a different logo or header background on different sections of your site,
 - if you want to set a background image for your content,
 - if you want to place an image in context somehwere in the page using a viewlet.